Croluy/DoggoReportBot/README.md

 1. Read [Dev Infos](https://github.com/Croluy/DoggoReportBot/edit/master/README.md#-dev-infos) below (**do not skip this step**)
 2. If you don't have git, [install it](https://github.com/git-guides/install-git)
 3. Clone the repo executing: `git clone https://github.com/Croluy/DoggoReportBot` (check [this](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) for troubleshooting)
+4. Create a `.env` file inside the root directory
-4. Insert your infos in your local `.env` file
+5. Insert your infos in your local `.env` file
-5. Set `bot_test` to `false` in your local `index.js` file
+6. Set `bot_test` to `false` in your local `index.js` file
-6. In your terminal, navigate to the root directory of the bot
+7. In your terminal, navigate to the root directory of the bot
-7. Execute `npm start`
+8. Execute `npm start`

 If you have set up the bot correctly you should get a message from it asking you if the channel name is correct.
 You should also see that the bot sent a message to the log channel informing you it is online.
 <br>